-Bullying/Cyber Bullying Healthy Relationships / Consent As part of weekly assemblies and our curric ulum the Franche values of Family, Respect, Aspiration, Nurture, Creativity, Health and Enjoyment allow us to place a heavy emphasis or the teaching and learning of healthy relations ships.
-This includes children's relationships in school, with their peers, online and in the wid ler community.
+Bullying/Cyber Bullying Healthy Relationships / Consent

+As part of weekly assemblies and our curriculum the Franche values of Family, Respect, Aspiration, Nurture, Creativity, Health and Enjoyment allow us to place a heavy emphasis on the teaching and learning of healthy relationships.
+This includes children's relationships in school, with their peers, online and in the wider community.